 - Online collaboration (wikis, blogs, discussion boards)

 - Course management

 Submit an online student application by Monday, April 10, 2017 (deadline extended for students of Spanish language, literatures, and cultures) for best consideration.

 ARHU299T Studies in Humanities Technology: Tech Apprentice Program is a three-credit seminar taught during the fall semester.
 UTAP students must complete the course in the fall before being paired with faculty for work in the spring.
 The course covers a range of software, design issues, organization concepts, and pedagogical strategies that UTAP students will most likely employ when working with a faculty member.

 Attendance is mandatory and access to a computer and all software used in the course will be made available outside of the classroom to those who may need it.

 - Faculty support and an overview of pedagogical issues

-- Designing and constructing a website using HTML and Dreamweaver
+- Designing and constructing a website using HTML, Dreamweaver, and content management systems

 - Incorporating and manipulating digital audio, video, and images